 Does the Tar Heel State’s Carbon Plan Make the Grade?

 The NCUC issued an order containing the state’s first Carbon Plan on Dec.
-30, 2022, and this report grades that plan.
-Unfortunately, the NCUC gave Duke Energy essentially everything it wanted, virtually ignoring much more ambitious and achievable plans submitted by intervenors.
-The plan makes it nearly impossible to achieve NC’s 70% decarbonization goal by 2030.
-We must return a grade of D-.
+30, 2022, and our second scorecard grades that plan.
+Unfortunately, the NCUC gave Duke Energy almost everything it wanted, virtually ignoring much more ambitious and achievable plans submitted by intervenors.
+The plan makes achieving NC’s 70% decarbonization goal nearly impossible by 2030.
+We returned a grade of D-

 A carbon plan in the public interest should...